ed-kung/CSUN-Econ-433/README.md

   - In-class lab sessions where you get hands-on experience working with data analysis relevant to policy.
 Lab assignments will be introduced, completed, and graded *in-class*.
 If you can't finish in class, you have the opportunity to submit your code by the following Monday, with a late penalty.
 There may also be in-class quizzes associated with the labs.

 - **In-Class Quizzes (10%)**
   - Occassionally, I will give a short quiz in-class related to that week's lecture or discussion.
+These in-class quizzes will also count for your attendance.

 - **Programming Exams (15%)**
   - There will be two programming exams.
 These will be administered and completed in-class.